Koessler Academic Center

-The Canisius High School auditorium was built in the 1920s when the Freemasons owned the property, before it was Canisius High School.
+The Canisius auditorium was built in the 1920s when the Freemasons owned the property, before it was Canisius High School.
 It was an era when elaborate theaters such as Shea’s Buffalo were being built across the country, and the Masons' consistory auditorium was said to be in the same league with the best of them.
-The lobby’s marble staircases and promenades reflect the simplicity of the Greek architecture preferred by the Masons. the auditorium’s neo-classical style features10 columns of the Corinthian order – five on each side – supporting the cornice (ornamental molding).
+The lobby (Higgins Hall) features marble staircases and promenades reflecting the simplicity of the Greek architecture preferred by the Masons. the auditorium’s neo-classical style features10 columns of the Corinthian order – five on each side – supporting the cornice (ornamental molding).
 Approximately 175 feet long by 115 feet wide, the auditorium towers to a height of 50 feet to the sunburst in the ceiling.
 The rays of the gorgeous sun, made of Tiffany stained glass, extend across the entire ceiling, representing the open sky.
-Recessed

 For a while, Canisius used the auditorium as a gymnasium with the wooden floor–still evident today–installed over the original orchestra area.
 These days, Canisius utilizes the auditorium for assemblies, theater productions, graduation, and other special events.

 The aud is in need of restoration, in addition to regular maintenance.
 If you'd like to contribute to these efforts, please contact the Office of Institutional Advancement at firstname.lastname@example.org.